 Finally, the enclosure seems well made, but the door mechanism feels a bit flimsy and you really have to be careful opening it.
 Other than that there's not much else I can say about it.
 It's an enclosure and it's small enough to fit almost anywhere.
 However you will need another splitter if your case is small and doesn't have any extra power connector.
 I do like these other type of tray-less enclosures and hope we'll see more down the line.

 I finally got a chance to make a print and get this part added to my desktop.
 I printed my own computer case which I have been using in different configurations for what I need.
 So here are a few more pictures of what I have done with this now.
 This is the same case that will be used for a nas and that's why I keep using it in different configurations.

 Here's the final assembly or what it will look like.
-It was now working and there is a blue LED on each hard drive but I guess it turned of when I took the picture.
+It was now working and there is a blue LED on each hard drive but I guess they turned off when I took the picture.